Q: Can I apply to both GT-Atlanta and GT-Shenzhen?

 Q: What types of transcripts should I provide?

 A: Transcripts in native language (if courses were not taught in English) and transcripts with official English translation must be provided.
+See this helpful video.

 Q: I took the TOEFL / GRE test in October and asked ETS to send my official score reports to GT.
 Now it is already January, and it seems you still have not received my official score report.